-Students who are requesting an employment-based field placement must work with the Field Education Program and the representative from the employment site to develop an Employment-Based Field Placement Contract.
+Students who are requesting an employment-based practicum placement must work with the Practicum Education Program and the representative from the employment site to develop an Employment-Based Practicum Placement Contract.
 Students are responsible for completing the employment-based application and obtaining all the required information and signature approvals from their employer.
-Field Education Staff will interview the student (in person or over the telephone) and may conduct a site visit if the agency is not an existing WSU Social Work Program field placement, prior to determining whether or not the employment-based placement will be approved.
+Practicum Education Staff will interview the student (in person or over the telephone) and may conduct a site visit if the agency is not an existing WSU Social Work Program practicum placement, before determining whether the employment-based placement will be approved.